nashwaan/xml-js/README.md

 | `nameKey`           | `"name"` | Name of the property key which will be used for the name.
 For example, if `nameKey: '$name'` then output of `<a></a>` will be `{"elements":[{"type":"element","$name":"a","attributes":{}}]}` *(in non-compact form)* |
 | `elementsKey`       | `"elements"` | Name of the property key which will be used for the elements.
 For example, if `elementsKey: '$elements'` then output of `<a></a>` will be `{"$elements":[{"type":"element","name":"a","attributes":{}}]}` *(in non-compact form)* |

-> Note: You probably want to set `{textKey: 'value', cdataKey: 'value', commentKey: 'value'}` for non-compact output
+> TIP: You probably want to set `{textKey: 'value', cdataKey: 'value', commentKey: 'value'}` for non-compact output
 > to make it more consistent and easier for your client code to go through the contents of text, cdata, and comment.

 # Command Line